Welcome to Australia!

 When it comes to university’s fees, Australia is quite expensive, with a median 6700€/semester for free mover students.

 Which Australian cities are available to free movers?

-Currently there are 23 cities that accept free movers in Australia.
+There are many cities that accept free movers in Australia.
 Have you ever dreamt of studying in Adelaide or any other city in Australia?
 Here you can find institutions divided by city: